redhat-aqe/wfepy/docs/examples.rst

 points must be explicitly marked by ``join_point`` decorator to avoid mistakes.

-If you forgot to mark join point (or start point or end point) :meth:`wfpy.Workflow.check_graph` will raise error and you should fix it.
+If you forgot to mark join point (or start point or end point) :meth:`wfepy.Workflow.check_graph` will raise error and you should fix it.

 .. graphviz:: examples/branches.gv